WilsonImmunologyLab/HTOreader/README.md

 Data for this sample under /data folder.

 # Quick start
-Of note, this tool is developed for Seurat users. the `pbmc.hashtag` in the following example is a Seurat object.
-Please load your "HTO" assay using the Seurat package.
+The `pbmc.hashtag` in the following example is a Seurat object.
+Please load your "HTO" assay using the Seurat package (More details in our example).

 There are two main functions, `HTOClassification` for Hashtag demultiplexing, `PlotHTO` for plotting distributions of hashtags <br>
 `pbmc.hashtag <- HTOClassification(pbmc.hashtag, assay = 'HTO', method = 'CLR')` <br>